mobilecoinofficial/mobot/README.md

 ## Running with docker-compose

 This compose file has been set up to run in production mode.

-TODO:

-* run in a development context (restart on code changes, runtime debug...)
-* we probably don't need 2 builds, use same dockerfile with admin and mobot-client startup scripts.

 ```
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose up --build